gkotian/gkotian.github.io/travels/_posts/2010-03-04-how-long-to-halong.md

 title: How long to Halong?
 categories:
 - Vietnam
-excerpt: I had booked myself on a two days one night trip to Halong Bay on a junk boat for an outrageous 70 USD which I thought was a total rip-off.
 ---

 I had booked myself on a two days one night trip to Halong Bay on a [junk